 5.4.13.
 Notwithstanding the above, in view of the significant variation between economic forecasts undertaken in 2009 and 2011 it is considered appropriate for the Local Plan to incorporate sufficient flexibility to adapt to change during the plan period.
-In this regard, it is intended that the Local Plan approach will allow performance monitoring during the plan period and the ability to adapt identified needs and distribution based upon updated evidence such as a revised Town Centres and Shopping Study.
+In this regard, it is intended that the Local Plan approach will allow performance monitoring during the plan period and the ability to adapt identified needs and distribution based upon updated evidence such as a new Town Centres and Shopping Study in the medium term.